ekoerner/gha-noodling/README.md

 A ~Table is next~ but ^I'm in a hurry and it seems like a pain in the butt^

+I wonder if this will be a valid emoji?
+:sad:

 <!--

 Unordered List	- First item